rosstimo/RCET3371-VB/00-Assignments/02-DartGame.md

 ### 2. Review Mode
 - The application must provide a way to review past rounds:
-  - Display a list of previous rounds (from the sequential file).
+  - Display a list of previous rounds (retrieved from the sequential file).
   - When a round is selected, display the three dart positions for that round on the PictureBox.
 - Play mode and review mode are mutually exclusive; only one can be active at a time.